RainTheDog/allure-vsts/details.md

 ## How it works

-Allure is based on standart xUnit results output but adds some supplementary data.
+Allure is based on standard xUnit results output but adds some supplementary data.
 Any report is generated in two steps.
 During **test execution** (first step) a small library called **adapter** attached to testing framework saves information about executed tests to XML files.
 We already provide adapters for popular Java, PHP, Ruby, Python, Scala and C# test frameworks.

 During **report generation** (second step) XML files are transformed to HTML report.
 This can be done with command line tool, plugin for CI or build tool.
 See [examples](https://github.com/allure-examples) and [documentation](https://github.com/allure-framework/allure-core/wiki) for more details.